 The museum's paleontological collections contain fossils from all continents, including several specimens from the Ediacaran of Australia and from the Cretaceous of Antarctica.
 Long known as the Condon Collection of Fossils, this diverse and extensive assemblage has its origins in the personal fossil collection of Thomas Condon, the University of Oregon's first professor of Geology and Natural Sciences.

 Most of the specimens are fossil mammals, although significant numbers of other vertebrates, invertebrates, plants, and microfossils are also housed.
 The majority of fossils are from Oregon, including:

 - The John Day Fossil Beds

 - The Oregon Coast Range

 - The Juntura Area

 Watch fossil collections manager Edward Davis describe a sabertooth salmon skull he recently recovered from an Oregon quarry, and see how the museum is using CT scans to uncover important clues about this giant fish.

 Fossils are curated to support research activities and to provide examples for teaching and museum exhibits.
 We are constantly adding new specimens to our collection, both from donations and new fieldwork.

-For more information, inquiries, or research requests, contact Greg Retallack, co-Director of Paleontological Collections, at (541) 346-4558, email@example.com.
+For more information, inquiries, or research requests, contact the Director of Paleontological Collections, Greg Retallack, at (541) 346-4558 or email@example.com.